 Also, during forging, Mo and Cr forms hard double carbide bonds which help improve the abrasion and corrosion resistance of the steel.
 In addition, it is usually heat treated to reach hardness of 58-61 (please note: Cold Steel’s web site does not state the hardness of the steel used in the Outdoorsman).

-However, be aware that there have been reports that VG-1 might be more chip-prone than other comparable stainless steels but these reports have been disputed and the laminated San Mai III construction likely eliminates any possibility of this happening.
+However, be aware that there have been reports that VG-1/420J used for the construction of this knife might be more chip-prone than other comparable stainless steels but these reports have been disputed and the laminated San Mai III construction likely eliminates any possibility of this happening.

 Consequently, in my opinion, the Cold Steel Outdoorsman is an excellent compromise between a dedicated outdoor survival knife and a dedicated hunting knife such as the Cold Steel Pendleton Hunter.
 In addition to that, the six inch blade is, in my experience, the maximum comfortable length for a hunting knife and yet, it is minimum comfortable length to serve as an effective light chopping tool.

 Therefore, although it did appear a little odd to my eyes at first, once I got to know the Cold Steel Outdoorsman a bit better, I began to look beyond its superficial appearance.
 And once I did, I found it to be a dedicated, hard working, outdoor knife that is actually very well designed for its intended purpose.